 Granted, these are all images from the trailers that were released to build up towards the movie, so it’s possible that my overall excitement for the movie and willingness to absorb any marketing around it has biased the artistic merit of these shots, but still, seeing those images on the big screen again, in IMAX no less, still gave me chills.
 The overall tone of The Avengers was of fun and excitement, but nothing really stands out as visually interesting.

-Despite this image not really being related to any scenes in The Dark Knight Rises, I figured it’s be a cheap way to get people who wanted to see Anne Hathaway naked to check out what I have to say.
 I’d also like to say, that after a second viewing, Anne Hathaway still did a really, really good job.
 I was talking to someone who brought up the point that she didn’t really NEED to be in this movie, and although I reluctantly agreed with this sentiment, I’d like to now point out that there’s a LOT of things that happened in this movie that weren’t absolutely needed to move the story forward.
 So yes, you could have removed this character, but you could have also removed Matthew Modine’s character, or maybe remove one of the two guys in the prison and combined those lines into one person.
 The point is, I don’t want to get caught in the “Well if I was the one making decisions…” train of thought, and I’d rather just say that Anne Hathaway did a great job.
 Also, for as awesome as it was to see Bane breaking Batman’s back, or to see all those cops fighting all those thugs, but I think one of the coolest fights was Batman and Selina fighting those assholes on the roof.
 Both characters had a different fighting style, one much more powerful and one much more graceful, and the way that Nolan shot it and edited it made it so that whichever character was the central focus, you could still see the other character fighting people in the background.
 The juxtaposition of the fighting styles and the way the weight of the scene kept switching back and forth almost, for as lame as it sounds, made that whole scene a lot more three dimensional without needing those annoying fucking glasses.
 For as enjoyable as the action sequences in The Avengers were, it was typically “watch Hawkeye do something cool HERE, and now let’s watch Captain America do something cool THERE”, and I feel like they missed some really cool opportunities to exploit the diversity of those characters.
 I only saw the movie once from start to finish, and saw random scenes here and there while at work, but I don’t remember seeing characters working together in such an enjoyable way as Selina and Batman.

 “NO ONE HUGS BANE BUT BANE SO LEAVE BANE ALONE!”